sonic-net/SONiC/doc/ssh_config/ssh_config.md

 We want to enable global ssh server configuration in SONIC.
 In order to do so will touch few areas in the system:
 1. configDB - to include a dedicated table for configurations
-2. hostcfg demon - to update ssh config files once configDB relevant areas are modified (and for this feature, ssh global config table)
+2. hostcfg demon - to update ssh config files once configDB relevant areas are modified (and for this feature, ssh server config table)
 3. OS ssh config files - specific for this stage we are only /etc/ssh/sshd_config is going to be modifed by the hostcfg demon.
 4. OS ssh service - to be restarted after each configuration change.